 These facilities can be dismantled and rebuilt, and have been used throughout the UK and Europe for industrial and commercial collaboration.

-The muscle mechanics lab equipped for the studies of muscle contraction both in vitro and S, with three Aurora muscle motors controlled though Keithley Instruments A/D boards run by Test point software.
+The muscle mechanics lab is equipped with three Aurora muscle motors controlled though National Instruments A/D boards run by Aurora or Labview software.

-This lab also has state of the art equipment for measuring heat production of a single muscle fibre during contraction, using an Aurora muscle motor and a colorimeter designed and build in house by Professor Roger Woledge.
+This lab also has state of the art equipment for measuring heat production of an intact muscle fibre bundle during contraction, using an Aurora muscle motor and a thermopile designed and built in-house by Professor Roger Woledge and Professor Nancy Curtin.

 The Structure & Motion Laboratory and Clinical Services forge provides a facility for construction of custom designed horseshoes used during biomechanical assessments of equine shoeing and lameness studies.
 It is also used to train veterinary students in basic farriery techniques.
 The forge and farriery service is led by two RVC staff who are members of the Worshipful Company of Farriers, Mr Peter Day DipWCF and Dr Chris Pardoe BSc PhD AWCF.

 The Structure & Motion Laboratory is located on the same site as the UK's largest Emergency and Critical Care Unit for animals, allowing access to advanced imaging equipment.